RafNie/DS18B20-to-thingspeak-via-Air200/README.md

 # DS18B20 thingspeak GPRS sender

 Project of simple adapter designed for sending data from DS18B20 temperature sensor to thingspeak service using Air200t GPRS module.
-The device obtains temperature data from DS18B20 sensor and sends value to the thingspeak channel.
+The ATTiny obtains temperature data from DS18B20 sensor, prepare TCP session with thingspeak server via serial at the GPRS module and sends temperature value.
+All with use AT commands.
 Process is repeated in infinite loop.

 ## Hardware